 2. All India Digital Cable Federation (AIDCF)/GTPL Hathway Ltd i.
-Many entities have already commented that with convergence and the internet, there is absolutely no question of geographical markets and that in any case, India is the most pluralistic and competitive media market in the world, with the numbers of newspapers running into lakhs, and TV and radio channels in the hundreds - all in several dozen languages.
+Due to convergence and the internet, there is absolutely no question of geographical markets and that in any case, India is the most pluralistic and competitive media market in the world, with the numbers of newspapers running into lakhs, and TV and radio channels in the hundreds - all in several dozen languages.
 Hence there is absolutely no question of monopolies hence no question of "abuse" in the private sector as there is already dissemination of every possible diversified view and opinion on every conceivable topic in Indian media.
 Therefore, there is also no possibility that any rules curbing horizontal media ownership can ever "strike a balance between warranting a degree of plurality on one hand and ensuring that the entities are rendered with optimum opportunities of expansion, innovation and ease of doing business".
-The only entity that AIDCF comment is true for, is government controlled Prasar Bharati --which holds an absolute monopoly in not just terrestrial TV and AM radio -but also original news and current affairs on the entire radio sector.

-We are flagging only some of their identical comments which are contradictory, without any basis, justification or logic, or have been cited with no knowledge of a particular sector.

-- We have already given umpteen reasons why horizontal content holdings do not have any adverse implication, but are, on the contrary, necessary because they ensure that the same media house can outline different content strategies for each of them aimed at different target groups and audiences -all by separate editorial and management teams.
+We have already given umpteen reasons why horizontal content holdings do not have any adverse implication, but are, on the contrary, necessary because they ensure that the same media house can outline different content strategies for each of them aimed at different target groups and audiences -all by separate editorial and management teams.
 Furthermore, with the rapid decline of traditional media, every media entity needs to have a variety of media outlets so as to ensure that these can be cross-subsidised and can survive.

-Any attempt at imposing rules that does not allow this to happen, will be construed as an effort to restrict the business of media, which has Legal and Constitutional repercussions -apart from a blatant effort to kill the media sector. - ii.
-Given all of the above taken in conjunction with multiple other arguments, AIDCF/GTPL Hathway's suggestion of tool/ a formula that can be used for measuring market share of any entity across all media segments in a relevant market or of limiting ownership to maximum of 2 segment types in so-called "user based" and "consumer based" interfaces or of setting up a media advisory committee to examine entities wanting to enter into media has no logic, basis or justification; infact the advisory body suggestion is illegal and goes against Constitutional and legal strictures.
-Interestingly, AIDCF contradicts itself later by conceding that in the "present era of convergence, it is significantly difficult to ascertain the individual market shares of each entity"even as it says that the "relevant geographic and relevant product market should be determined by virtue of the framework as enshrined under the Competition Act, 2002.
-In terms of the same, it is stated that language should be one of the criteria for analysing market dominance". - In India, the M&E industry is highly competitive with 901 permitted TV channels, 1,43,423 registered publications (including 14,508 newspapers), and 385 private FM radio stations.
+- ii.
+Given all of the above taken in conjunction with multiple other arguments, the suggestion of tool/ a formula that can be used for measuring market share of any entity across all media segments in a relevant market or of limiting ownership to maximum of 2 segment types in so-called "user based" and "consumer based" interfaces or of setting up a media advisory committee to examine entities wanting to enter into media is not warranted at all. - iii.
+In India, the M&E industry is highly competitive with 901 permitted TV channels, 1,43,423 registered publications (including 14,508 newspapers), and 385 private FM radio stations.
 In the present scenario, the risk of individual entity owning two or more media outlets and being significantly influence public opinion at this stage of growth is unthinkable.
 Accordingly, introducing restrictions on cross media ownership/horizontal integration will only stifle the growth of the industry.
-Every country which had imposed horizontal cross media curbs, has scrapped them or is in the process of doing so. - Moreover, AIDCF/GTPL Hathway seems to be totally unaware of the working of the media sector.
-Websites/applications are owned and/or operated by content-owners, broadcasters, newspaper owners, etc, and are not part of the same media value chain as they are run under different companies, have entirely different journalists/content teams and hence are totally different from their physical siblings. - iii.
-In fact, in their entire set of comments, it is the monopoly by Prasar Bharati's AIR which operates as many as 479 stations in 23 languages, reaching 92% of the country's area and covering as many as 99% of India's population - which they have ended up inadvertently emphasising.
-AIR also has an absolute monopoly over AM broadcasting as well as news and current affairs.
-In stark contrast, the entire private sector combined has only 385 FM radio stations -all won through open and transparent bidding, while AIR gets free spectrum -and these are present in only a fraction of India's land area, as they cover only 50 square km of the 112 cities they are present in.
-Moreover, NO original news and current affairs is allowed on private FM radio stations, and the only news they can carry, are AIR bulletins rebroadcast in original or translation.

-- iv.
-We would like to flag a non-serious and unaware/ridiculous claim by AIDCF/GTPL Hathway wrt newsprint: "A convergence/ significant exercise of control between the newsprint agency and a newspaper owner is likely to stand advantageous for the concerned newspaper owner as the latter might be incentivized by the newsprint agency, thereby providing an avenue to the newspaper owner to get its content printed and disseminated at a competitive advantage as against the others".
-We are surprised that why raw material of a product is being brought into discussion on ownership?
-It is like saying is there a nexus between manufacturers of copper and aluminium raw materials used in cable hardware and that it will impact news plurality!
-This is ridiculous and we are surprised that an entity in the media sector is not aware that newspapers buy newsprint from many external foreign and domestic companies and have, in fact, been lobbying government to remove the customs duty on newsprint so as to bring down their usuriously high rates.
-Hence there is absolutely no question of a convergence between the newsprint agency and the newspaper owner in aforementioned line in AIDCF/GTPL Hathway comment which is incomprehensible and utterly ridiculous. - v.
-AIDCF/GTPL Hathway are also of the view the flexibility available to broadcasters to price their channels and on composition of bouquets has been misused by the pay broadcasters and hence, it has suggested classification of channels into four bands for inclusion in the bouquet.We wish to state that this suggestion is made without any basis and it appears to be based on some fanciful thinking without realizing the fact that the very purpose of bundling is to offer variety to the consumers.
+Every country which had imposed horizontal cross media curbs, has scrapped them or is in the process of doing so. - iv.
+AIDCF/GTPL Hathway are also of the view that the flexibility available to broadcasters to price their channels and on composition of bouquets has been misused by the pay broadcasters and hence, it has suggested classification of channels into four bands for inclusion in the bouquet.
+We wish to state that this suggestion is made without any basis and it appears to be made without realizing the fact that the very purpose of bundling is to offer variety to the consumers.
 If the DPOs so feel that introduction of some price bands are good for bundling, they are free to categorize their DPO packs according their suggested price brackets by bundling the broadcasters channels which are always available to them on a-la-carte basis and there are no restrictions in the regulations if they wish to create such bundles.